EngrSaad2/Advance-Music-Player/README.md

 9 band equalizer with bass boost, virtualizer, and reverb

-Individual EQ settings for each artist, album artist, album, song, genre, or playlist.
+Individual EQ settings for each artist, album artist, album, song, genre, or playlist

 File/folder browsing.